russmckendrick/records/content/albums/3-years-5-months-and-2-days-in-the-life-of-6252763/index.md

 ---
 title: "Arrested Development - 3 Years, 5 Months And 2 Days In The Life Of..."
-album_artist: "Arrested Development"
+artist: "Arrested Development"
-album_title: "3 Years, 5 Months And 2 Days In The Life Of..."
+album_name: "3 Years, 5 Months And 2 Days In The Life Of..."
 date: 2017-04-09
 release_id: "6252763"
 slug: "3-years-5-months-and-2-days-in-the-life-of-6252763"
+hideSummary: true
 cover:
     image: "3-years-5-months-and-2-days-in-the-life-of-6252763.jpg"
+    alt: "3 Years, 5 Months And 2 Days In The Life Of... by Arrested Development"
+    caption: "3 Years, 5 Months And 2 Days In The Life Of... by Arrested Development"
-tags: ["Hip Hop"]
+genres: ["Hip Hop"]
-hideSummary: true
+styles: ["Conscious"]
 ---

 ## Tracklisting